 Study overview and hypotheses

 The purpose of this project was to inform habitat restoration by examining the relationships between habitat characteristics and the occupancy and abundance patterns of ASP specialist animal species within Sand Dunes State Forest and Sherburne National Wildlife Refuge in Sherburne County, MN.
-Sand Dunes State Forest (hereafter, Sand Dunes or SDSF) and Sherburne National Wildlife Refuge (hereafter, Sherburne or SNWR) are spatially adjacent managed areas that have been maintained under different management profiles and strategies since the mid-20th century.
+Sand Dunes State Forest (hereafter, Sand Dunes or SDSF) and Sherburne National Wildlife Refuge (hereafter, Sherburne or SNWR) are spatially adjacent natural areas that have been managed under different strategies since the mid-20th century.
 Both contain areas of native upland habitat and provide an opportunity for conservation of rare ASP plant and animal communities.
-Recognizing an opportunity to preserve and restore rare and important habitat features, the MN DNR Divisions of Forestry, Ecological and Water Resources, and Fish and Wildlife reached a joint agreement to restore some areas within Sand Dunes to an approximation of pre-settlement vegetation, and to permanently manage for rare plant and animal species and the unique habitats on which they depend (XX2013 OP) This project was intended to function in conjunction with the 2013 operational plan for SDSF (XX appendix x) and to inform a process of ongoing management designed to protect and restore ASP habitats for rare native species, specifically MN SGCN.
+Recognizing an opportunity to preserve and restore rare and important habitat features, the MN DNR Divisions of Forestry, Ecological and Water Resources, and Fish and Wildlife reached a joint agreement to restore some areas within Sand Dunes to an approximation of pre-settlement vegetation, and to permanently manage for rare plant and animal species and the unique habitats on which they depend (XX2013 OP).
+This project was intended to function in conjunction with the 2013 operational plan for SDSF (XX appendix x) and to inform a process of ongoing management designed to protect and restore ASP habitats for rare native species, specifically MN SGCN.

 When the operational plan was written, very little was known about the specific requirements of habitat specialist fauna within the ASP.
 To better inform habitat restoration for rare upland ASP fauna, we selected a suite of six species identified by previous research (XX Harper at al. 2010 and Hoaglund et al. 2012, SWG T-24-R1, 2009 SDSF Ecological Significance Doc) as sensitive habitat specialists likely to provide sufficient sample sizes to allow rigorous statistical analyses.
 Our focal species were: Heterodon nasicus (plains hog-nosed snake), Pituophis catenifer (gophersnake), Cicindela patruela (northern barrens tiger beetle), Hesperia leonardus leonardus (Leonard’s skipper), Chondestes grammacus (lark sparrow), and Pipilo erythrophthalmus (eastern towhee).
 All of the species are MN SGCN with the exception of the eastern towhee, which was chosen as an early-successional habitat specialist (XX MN Birds) likely to produce observational data sufficient for robust analysis (SWG Grant proposal).
 Results from this project will be used to inform restoration of native habitats within the Sand Dunes State Forest and to provide guidance on future adaptive management strategies.
 Our biological hypotheses were formed based on our understanding of the ecology and habitat requirements of each individual species.